 Participating employers vow to maintain Days, Away, Restricted or Transfer (DART) and the Total Cases Incident Rate (TCIR) injury and illness rates below Bureau of Labor Statistics data for electrical contractors.
-Contractors will focus on electrical safety, falls, struck-by, and caught between hazards and adopt the use of an industry standard checklist designed to exceed OSHA requirements when working energized circuits.
 Participants will meet quarterly for training, sharing of best practices and evaluation.

 "We're excited about continuing this partnership with the NECA/IBEW after over ten years of success, because we know efforts like these improve workplace safety by fostering education, training teamwork and prevention on the job site," said Deborah Zubaty, OSHA's area director in Columbus.

 OSHA Strategic Partnerships are unique agreements designed to encourage, assist, and recognize partner efforts to eliminate serious hazards and enhance workplace safety and health practices.
 OSHA Strategic Partnerships establish specific goals, strategies, and performance measures to improve worker safety and health.